Treacy and Wiersema purport there are but three ways to achieve competitive advantage.

 This is not a bad thing.
 In fact it should be perceived as positive.
 Having a greater appreciation of the customer will enable every organisation (not just customer intimate ones) to put the customer at the heart of the business and make decisions that both add value to the relationship and bolster the bottom line.

 Treacy and Wiersema were right – back in 1997 – but this was before the advent of the smart technology, AI, deep learning and indeed the extraordinary penetration of the Internet.

 Today all organisations must be customer centric as a base line and then be choose to compete using even greater customer centricity, product leadership or operational excellence.

-This article was written by Caroline Worboys, Chief Operating Officer of Outra and published by Customer Think on 6th December 2018.
+The following article was published by Customer Think, 6th December 2018.